myspc-development/art-test/README.md

 ## AJAX Event Filter Form

 Display a live event search form anywhere using the `[ap_event_filter]` shortcode.
 Users can filter events by keyword, venue, date range and category.
 Results update below the form without reloading the page.
+The form includes a nonce so only legitimate pages can run the AJAX query.

 ```
 [ap_event_filter]